 Any structure like the deck of a ship, the mast, etc. can lie above or atop the hull of a ship.

-The following article talks about how the hull of a ship is designed, the factors that are taken into consideration while doing so and what kind of a role it plays in the life of the ship as a whole.
+The following article talks about how the hull of a ship is designed, the factors that are taken into consideration while doing so, and what kind of a role it plays in the life of the ship as a whole.

-2. Following are the several parts of the hull of a ship.
+Parts of the hull of a ship

 Here are some of the basic parts of the hull of a ship: